denzen84/ivc-kolpak/README.md

 * Using _motion 4.2+_ feature _movie_passtrough_ allows to convert from mpeg to h264 videos direct from camera's stream.
 In case of use h264-camera no recompression needed.
 * Ramdisk improves SD-card lifecycle
 * Photos can be send as originals or as media groups.
+* _estgb_ and _telebot_ library written in C. It works faster and consumpts less memory.
 * _estgb_ can process escape sequences to insert emoji in the text.
 * _telebot_ library linked dynamically with _estgb_.
 Multiple instances of _estgb_ used less RAM.
 * Expremental use of cedrus264 codec for hardware accelerated video encoding (with legacy kernel only).